Our Role in the Community

 Planning for the Future

 Bollington Town Council declared a climate emergency in 2019 and made a pledge to become carbon neutral by 2030.
-There is a lot of work going on to plan how this can happen and to create a pleasant and sustainable environment going forward.
+All committees, through their terms of reference, are to ensure when making decisions that the climate and environmental impact is thoroughly considered and recorded.